 The consolidated balance sheet as of December 31, 2021 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The accompanying unaudited consolidated financial statements as of March 31, 2022 and for the three months ended March 31, 2022 and 2021 have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial statements.
+The accompanying unaudited consolidated financial statements as of June 30, 2022 and for the three and six months ended June 30, 2022 and 2021 have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been omitted pursuant to such rules and regulations.
 These consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2021 included in the Company's Annual Report on Form 10-K (Form 10-K) on file with the SEC.

-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of March 31, 2022 and consolidated results of operations and comprehensive loss for the three months ended March 31, 2022 and 2021 have been made.
-The consolidated results of operations for the three months ended March 31, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of June 30, 2022 and consolidated results of operations and comprehensive loss for the three and six months ended June 30, 2022 and 2021 and consolidated cash flows for the six months ended June 30, 2022 and 2021 have been made.
+The consolidated results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.

-The significant accounting policies used in preparation of these consolidated financial statements for the three months ended March 31, 2022 are consistent with those discussed in Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements in the Company's Form 10-K for the year ended December 31, 2021.
+The significant accounting policies used in preparation of these consolidated financial statements for the three and six months ended June 30, 2022 are consistent with those discussed in Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements in the Company's Form 10-K for the year ended December 31, 2021.